 The choice of materials and manufacturing method also has a major impact on surge survivability.
 The thick film construction delivers a superior surge performance to wirewound in many applications.
 However, using special materials and winding techniques (at increased cost) can improve the surge survivability of wirewound devices.
 Both thick film and wirewound devices have high power handling capabilities.
 The key issue in many high power applications is how to dissipate the heat generated.

 The heat dissipation properties of thick film technology plus its capacity to interface directly with a number of heat management devices such as heat sinks give it a major advantage over wirewound technology.
 Thick film devices are much smaller than their wirewound equivalents and are available in a number of convenient footprints.
 Thick film technology is mechanically robust whereas the construction method makes wirewound resistors more likely to be damaged via poor handling or packaging, insertion, and lead forming processes.

-There are always positives and negatives with any resistor technology and the important point is to select a resistive product most suitable, and cost effective, for each application.
-In general thick film high voltage resistors are cheaper than their wirewound equivalents and have much lower inductance.
+There are always positives and negatives with any resistor technology and the important point is to select the most suitable, and cost effective, resistor for each application.
+In general a thick film high voltage resistor is cheaper than the wirewound equivalent.

 Wirewound technology does however generate less noise which can be an advantage in some applications.
 Although wirewound resistors do offer lower tolerance values, higher stability and lower TCR it is often at the expense of much larger footprint, higher inductance and higher cost than an equivalent thick film resistor device.
 Addressing heat dissipation from any wirewound resistor is a major issue and often drives the decision to select the thick film alternative.